As you probably know, the 7 chakras are a series of energy centers located in different parts of the body along with your root chakra.

 In particular, you might want to try saying one or more of these root chakra affirmations right before or after you meditate, or when you get ready for the day ahead:

-You can also combine affirmations with yoga poses, or try holding one of your root chakra stones while saying an affirmation.
+You can also combine affirmations with yoga poses, or try holding one of your chakra stones while saying an affirmation.

 Some people also like to write their affirmations down, placing them in a prominent place as they continue daily chakra work.